 Distance 6.12 km or 3.80 miles

 From the Market Cross walk down Alston’s cobbled street.
 At the junction below the old Town Hall, turn left onto the A686 Penrith road to the road bridge over the South Tyne River.
 Further on at the junction with the War Memorial, turn right on the A689 Brampton Road.
 On the right after a short distance is a footpath sign for the Pennine Way with the Isaac’s Tea Trail logo.
-Follow the path flanked by dry stonewalls with views back to Alston leads on and around Harbut Lodge to the left and out to a track back to the road.
+Follow the path flanked by dry stonewalls with views back to Alston.
+The path passes Harbut Lodge to the right and onto a track to reach the road.

-Continue down the road and then cross at the next footpath sign for the Pennine Way with the Isaac logo just past Harbut Law Farm.
-Then follow up hill and then bear right for the gradual drop down to the Gilderdale Burn footbridge (the boundary between Cumbria and Northumberland.)
+Turn right at the road then go left at the next footpath sign for the Pennine Way with the Isaac logo just past Harbut Law Farm.
+Head uphill eventually to the right for the drop down to the Gilderdale Burn footbridge (the boundary between Cumbria and Northumberland.)
 Climb up and around from the burn and keep the drystone wall to the right over the well-worn path.
 Follow the Pennine Way signs that take you near the side of the ramparts of the Roman Fort of Epiacum.
-Drop down by Castle Nook Farm and cross back over the A689.
-Follow the Pennine Way footpath sign and Isaac logo by the telephone kiosk no longer in service.
+Keeping to the left of the remains (although it’s worth exploring ) drop down and above Castle Nook Farm through a wicket gate into woodland where the path over the A689.
+Cross and follow the Pennine Way footpath sign and Isaac logo sign on the finger post.

 Kirkhaugh footbridge to Clarghyll road/track intersection